countable-web/open-source-corporation/peopleops/getting_started/EVALUATION.md

 ### Dismissal

 Things that could result in you being dismissed:
+   * Fail to communicate with users, team, and customers resulting in problems.
    * Fail to exhibit the behaviours listed at and below your current job level.
    * Fail to take responsibility when you make a mistake, and learn how to prevent it next time.
    * Miss meetings or appointments.